-BlazeVOX16 Spring 2016
+BlazeVOX16 - Fall 2016

-Hello and welcome to the Spring issue of BlazeVOX 16.
+Hello and welcome to the Fall issue of BlazeVOX 16.
 Presenting fine works of poetry, fiction, text art, visual poetry and arresting works of creative non-fiction written by authors from around world.
 Do have a look through the links below or browse through the whole issue in our Scribd embedded PDF, which you can download for free and take it with you anywhere on any device.
 Hurray!

 In this issue we seek to avoid answers but rather to ask questions.
 With a subtle minimalistic approach, this issue of BlazeVOX focuses on the idea of ‘public space’ and more specifically on spaces where anyone can do anything at any given moment: the non-private space, the non-privately owned space, space that is economically uninteresting.
 The works collected feature coincidental, accidental and unexpected connections which make it possible to revise literary history and, even better, to complement it.